-I’ve loved telling stories since I was 8 years old, particularly through the medium of film.
+I’ve been obsessed with telling stories since I was 8 years old, particularly through the medium of film.
 My constant desire to create, and far too many hours of trial & error, has allowed me to acquire a working understanding behind the art of this media.
-Though still an amateur, I've had the fortune to work with charities such as SoCo and Mother's Choice in Hong Kong to spread awareness towards each of their causes through documentaries.
+Though still an amateur, I've had the fortune to collaborate with charities such as SoCo and Mother's Choice in Hong Kong, to spread awareness towards each of their causes through documentaries.

 As I continue to grow as a filmmaker, my ultimate goal is to develop an imprint to those who experience my work, and to promote positive change, cultivating awareness of global issues.
 On this page you'll find a few of my short films and documentaries, as well as some behind-the-scenes 'challenge' videos to stretch and improve my artistic skills!